cryptoexamples/CryptoExamples-Guidelines/README.md

 ["FindBugs"](http://findbugs.sourceforge.net/downloads.html) (Java), ["OWASP Dependency Check"](https://www.owasp.org/index.php/OWASP_Dependency_Check) (Java/C#), ["Bandit"](https://pypi.org/project/bandit/) (Python)

 2) Selection of the library
-- In the selection one should prefer the use of standard libraries.
-If another non-standard libraries should be used, the selection must be decided with regard to their security aspect and actality
+- In the selection one should prefer the use of standard libraries.<br>
+If another non-standard libraries should be used, the selection must <br>
+be decided with regard to their security aspect and actuality

 3) References to necessary libraries
 - [ ] Explicitly specify all necessary imports